Contrasting EVI Industries (EVI) & The Competition

 |2.56

-As a group, “Personal services” companies have a potential upside of 53.35%.
-Given EVI Industries’ rivals higher possible upside, analysts clearly believe EVI Industries has less favorable growth aspects than its rivals.
+As a group, “Personal services” companies have a potential upside of 54.58%.
+Given EVI Industries’ competitors higher probable upside, analysts clearly believe EVI Industries has less favorable growth aspects than its competitors.

-This table compares EVI Industries and its rivals’ net margins, return on equity and return on assets.

 Summary

-EVI Industries rivals beat EVI Industries on 7 of the 10 factors compared.
+EVI Industries competitors beat EVI Industries on 7 of the 10 factors compared.

 About EVI Industries (Get Rating)